 How to Become a Bitcoin Millionaire?

-It depends on what you consider to be a bitcoin millionaire; one fun way to look at it is that you could accumulate 1 million satoshis (or 0.01 BTC).
-Of course, the other way is the more generic sense you stack enough to have a million dollars in your local currency.
+It depends on what you consider a bitcoin millionaire; one fun way to look at it is that you could accumulate 1 million satoshis (or 0.01 BTC).
+But, of course, the other way is the more generic sense you stack enough to have a million dollars in your local currency.

-There’s no guaranteed way to become a bitcoin millionaire other than merely buying enough bitcoin to be holding that much value.
+There’s no guaranteed way to become a bitcoin millionaire other than merely buying enough bitcoin to hold that much value.
 While many schemes out there will promise huge gains and guaranteed returns, these are typically scams that should be avoided.